Medusas71/Cat-Memory-Game/TESTING.md

 * **Fix**: I spoke to Tutor Support and they advised me to add in a flex-row class with a display of flex, which fixed the issue.

 **JavaScript**
-The issues that I had with JavaScript was working out how to write the code.
-I did a lot of googling and found information from
-W3 Schools and various other places on the web.
+The issues that I had with JavaScript was working out how to write the code and generally trying to make it work.
+I did a lot of googling and found information from W3 Schools and various other places on the web.
 Please see the [Readme.md](README.md) credits for this information.

 **HTML Validator Testing**
 **Issue**:
   * Upon creating the card-front and card-back in level1.html and level2.html, I placed both of these cards in their own "img" tag.
 The card-back included a "src" of where the image was kept in the Explorer menu.
-The card-front was obtaining the image from the
-JavaScript file and therefore did not need a "src".
+The card-front was obtaining the image from the JavaScript file and therefore did not need a "src".

   * Upon testing both level1.html and level2.html in the HTML Validator I was receiving errors from the card-front "img" tag stating that I was missing a required attribute of "src".
 The "src" wasn't required as there was no actual image source in the html.

 **First Fix**:
-  * I asked in Slack on how I could rectify this and was told to change the "img" tag to a "div" as there was no image actually in the
-"img" tag as the image was coming from JavaScript via the "id".
+  * I asked in Slack on how I could rectify this and was told to change the "img" tag to a "div" as there was no image actually in the "img" tag as the image was coming from JavaScript via the "id".

   * I changed all the card-front from "img" to "div" but that caused another issue as none of the front of my cards would display on the game.

 **Second Fix**:
   * I googled ways to include an "img" tag without a "src" attribute and found a fix on [Stack Overflow](https://stackoverflow.com/questions/5775469/whats-the-valid-way-to-include-an-image-with-no-src) where I could add "src="data:," which is an empty media-type to each card-front and this   would rectify the issue.

   * I changed all the "div" on each card-front back to "img" added the "src" attribute and an alt tag.

   * I rechecked the code through the W3C HTML Validator and there were no errors found.
 So this fixed my issue.

+**Console Log Testing**
+  The game was tested whilst having the Console log open in Dev Tools on Chrome, to test for any console errors.
+A few errors were caught and these were discussed with my mentor as I could not work out how to rectify them.

+  **Error One**
+  * Upon opening the home page, I was receiving a site.webmanifest 404 error.
+I googled the error but wasn't sure in how to fix this or how important the file was.

+  * **Fix**: I spoke to my mentor and he advised that link wasn't needed and that I could delete it from every html file.
+This rectified the issue and the error was removed.

+  **Error Two**
+  * Upon opening the home page, I received an Upcaught TypeError that one of the destructure properties was undefined.
+I was very confused by this error.

+  * **Fix**: I spoke to my mentor and after showing me some debugging tools he advised that as the error was only displaying on the index.html page that I can remove the javascript script from the footer as that was what is causing the error.
+I removed the javascript script from the footer of the index.html file and this resolved the issue.

+  Now there are no console errors when playing the game.